Redesigning rewards into clear, motivating Missions

 Messaging exploration

-I unified our reward language for clarity
+I unified reward language to improve clarity

 I reviewed leading reward systems to see what made them intuitive.